ebuchman/blog/content/posts/coins-history.md

 produces less metal than mines and trade, and is more unstable.
 Until the modern era, Europe has generally been at a trade deficit with the rest of the world.
-There are periods where Europe exports so many slaves that they generate a surplus (and name a people, the Slavs), but this is an exception.
+There are periods where Europe exports so many slaves that they generate a surplus (and even rename slavery after the people being enslaved, the Slavs),[^slaves] but this is an exception.

 There are also two metals - gold and silver - and relative value between them, which differ between places and times.
 Europe has long fixated on